FabianSchuetze/EconPDEs.jl/README.md

 This package proposes a new, fast, and robust algorithm to solve economic models in continuous time.

+# `Ψtc` solves systems of PDES
-The package includes
-1. a fast and robust function `Ψtc` to solve systems of PDEs + algebraic equations.
+The package includes a fast and robust function `Ψtc` to solve systems of PDEs + algebraic equations.
 I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

-2. a higher-level function `solve` to solve economics models that uses `Ψtc` in the background.
-The function allows to solve directly a variety of well-known economic models in continuous time through a common framework:
-	- Asset pricing model with *time varying habit* (Campbell Cochrane (1999), Wachter (2005))
-	- Asset pricing model with *long run risk* (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
-	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016))

-You can also use `solve` for new models.
-You just need to write a few functions, following the below.

-# `Ψtc` solves systems of PDES
-The function `Ψtc` allows to solve systems of PDEs + eventual algebraic equations.

  The solver `Ψtc` has the following syntax.
  - The first argument is the model, given as a function `F!(y, out)`, which transforms `out` in place.